pkunlp-icler/PCA-EVAL/README.md

-*PCA-Bench is an innovative benchmark for evaluating and locating errors in Multimodal LLMs, specifically focusing on perception, cognition, and action.*
+*PCA-Bench is an innovative benchmark for evaluating and locating errors in Multimodal LLMs when conducting embodied decision making tasks, specifically focusing on perception, cognition, and action.*

 ## News